ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 Some obvious changes to make:
 - CIDR blocks were chosen for clarity and ease of explanation.
 The Availability Zones in the Multi zone Region could be 10.0.0.0/10, 10.64.0.0/10, 10.128.0.0/10 to conserve address space.
 Similarly the address space for Worker nodes could be expanded at the expense of firewall, DNS and VPE space.
-- Security Groups for each of the network interfaces for worker VSIs, Virtual Private Endpoint Gateways, DNS Locations and firewalls should all be carefully considered
+- Security Groups for each of the network interfaces for worker VSIs, Virtual Private Endpoint Gateways, DNS Locations and firewalls should all be carefully considered.
-- Network Access Control Lists for each subnet should be carefully considered
+- Network Access Control Lists for each subnet should be carefully considered.

 DNS
 The appliances are used as both DNS resolvers used by remote DNS servers and DNS forwarders.